uhop/node-re2/README.md

 ## Release history

+- 1.15.1 *Refreshed dependencies, updated the verification check on installation, general maintenance.*
 - 1.15.0 *Fix for multiline expressions (thx [Frederic Rudman](https://github.com/frudman)), `toString()` uses `source` now, updated deps.*
 - 1.14.0 *New delivery mechanism for binary artifacts (thx [Brandon Kobel](https://github.com/kobelb) for the idea and the research) + minor fix to eliminate warnings on Windows.*
 - 1.13.1 *Fix for Windows builds.*